rilleralle/k8s-test-microservice/README.md

 # Abstract
-`k8s-test-microservice` is a nodejs server packed in a Docker container that provides endpoints to play around with Kubernetes features.
+`k8s-test-microservice` is a nodejs server packed in a Docker container that shows the hostname and provides endpoints to play around with Kubernetes features.
 The default port is 3000.
 By default each endpoint returns a 200 HTTP code.
 That can be changed by setting a path variable with the desired return code.